-The DSI submitted with the application has found that the site currently includes contaminants above the limits acceptable to human health.
-In addition, an existing underground storage tank currently on the site requires to be removed.
-It is considered that the site will require remediation in accordance with SEPP 55 to make it suitable for the intended uses.
+The DSI submitted with the original application found that the site currently includes contaminants above the limits acceptable to human health.
+In addition, an existing underground storage tank currently on the site is required to be removed.
+It was considered that the site will require remediation in accordance with SEPP 55 to make it suitable for the intended uses.

-A RAP has been provided to address the treatment and disposal of any contaminated soils. and contamination issues prior to determination.
-The contamination documents have been reviewed and found that the site can be made suitable for the proposed commercial and residential uses after the completion of the works prescribed by the RAP.

-To ensure that these works are undertaken, conditions are included in the recommendation of this report in accordance with Clause 7 of SEPP 55.
+A RAP was provided under the original application to address the treatment and disposal of any contaminated soils and contamination issues prior to determination.
+The contamination documents were reviewed and found that the site can be made suitable for the proposed commercial and residential uses after the completion of the works prescribed by the RAP.
+To ensure that these works are undertaken, conditions were imposed in the consent in accordance with Clause 7 of SEPP 55, which the modified proposal does not seek to alter.

-5(a)(ii)State Environmental Planning Policy No 65 - Design Quality of Residential Apartment Development
+5(a)(ii) State Environmental Planning Policy No 65 - Design Quality of Residential Apartment Development